Don McLean's 'American Pie' lyrics sell for $1.2 million

-NEW YORK Songwriter Don McLean's original working manuscript for "American Pie," one of the most iconic songs of the 20th century, sold for $1.2 million, auctioneers Christie's said on Tuesday.
+NEW YORK, April 7 Songwriter Don McLean's original working manuscript for "American Pie," one of the most iconic songs of the 20th century, sold for $1.2 million, auctioneers Christie's said on Tuesday.

 It fell short of the $2 million record set last year for Bob Dylan's hand-written lyrics for "Like A Rolling Stone."